netcarver/mlp_pack/staging/mlp/README.txt

 to your textpattern installation.

 You will need to overwrite the existing file txplib_db.php when you do so.

+NB: If you update your textpattern installation at a later date you will overwrite the txplib_db.php file with the new one in the textpattern update.

+If you do so, the MLP Pack will no longer work until you restore an MLP version of the txplib_db.php file.

 2) (OPTIONAL) If you are running a version of TxP creater than Changeset 2146